 In French culture, this fundamentally feminine domain has been raised to such a level of art that it involves almost as many men as women.
-Men have become outstanding, world-class chefs,8 but they do so based on the immense culinary heritage left to them by women.
+Men have become outstanding, world-class chefs, but they do so based on the immense culinary heritage left to them by women.
 Indeed, they owe not only their life to women but also their art.
 It is feminism turned on its head: instead of women trying to play hardball in a man's world, men play an important role in a feminine world imbued with celebration, art, well-being, and gourmandise.
-There is nothing specifically manly or womanly about the art of cooking, but a culture that exalts cuisine is one that places greater value on the feminine9.
+There is nothing specifically manly or womanly about the art of cooking, but a culture that exalts cuisine is one that places greater value on the feminine.
 French culture is perhaps more feminine than any other in the West, and what seductive flavors are packed into its feasts!

-Like all great chefs, Chantel dreamt of Paris.
-How happy I am to have found her a home-or rather a chateau of a kitchen!
-She is reputed to be the top female chef in the world, which has led me to wonder what remaining ladder of excellence she must yet climb to be number one chef of the human kind.
+Chantel Dartnall, recently domiciled in Paris, is reputed to be the top female chef in the world, which has led me to wonder what remaining ladder of excellence she must yet climb to be number one chef of the human kind.
 I also muse over what might be the attributes of a more feminine cuisine, and in fact whether a feminine style could ever be ranked number one in a world dominated by masculine preferences.
 Inspired by her work, here is what we might expect:

-- Less austerity, less quantity, and greater legèreté - Dishes born of life experience, where each tells a story, - A holistic dining experience, with attention to the social interaction surrounding it. - Finesse, that expression of the finest delicacy - Care for sustainability, using only the finest natural ingredients in honor of the earth, and greater sensitivity to both the medicinal and gustative virtues of plants. - Rejection of all industrially-produced meats and processed food. - An intuitive, poetic, even mystical approach, that we might call a réenchantement de la cuisine, because too much magic has been taken out of our world.
+- Less austerity, less quantity, and greater legèreté

+- Dishes born of life experience, where each tells a story,

+- A holistic dining experience, with attention to the social interaction surrounding it. - Finesse, that expression of the finest delicacy

+- Care for sustainability, using only the finest natural ingredients in honor of the earth, and greater sensitivity to both the medicinal and gustative virtues of plants.

+- Rejection of all industrially-produced meats and processed food.

+- An intuitive, poetic, even mystical approach, that we might call a réenchantement de la cuisine, because too much magic has been taken out of our world.